blt/blog-troutwine-us/source/2012/01/22/wrangling_puppet_at_carepilot_bootstrapping.html.markdown

 If you're not so familiar with ruby-land, 'rack' is a ruby glue layer between many web-servers and, well, whatever you want to build on top of that layer.
 Rails3 is a rack library and puppet, too.
-What we're going to do is use the rackup file--'.ru' extension, by convention, and containing instructions for a rack aware web-server, like thin--shipped with Puppet and have thin create several puppet master processes, load-balancing with nginx.
-Supervisord will manage the parent thin process.
+What we're going to do is use the rackup file--'.ru' extension, by convention, which contains instructions for a rack aware web-server, like thin--shipped with Puppet and create several thin / puppet master processes, load-balancing over them with nginx and managed by supervisord.

 Installing thin is a breeze: